TaliesinDS/STL-manager/scripts/README.md

 # Scripts README

 This document describes the helper scripts in `scripts/`, their purpose, inputs/outputs, and safe usage patterns.
 Scripts are organized by stage folders described in `docs/SCRIPTS_ORGANIZATION.md`.
 Most scripts default to dry-run behavior and require `--apply` (and sometimes `--force`) to write changes to the database.
+Note: a few loaders use `--commit` instead of `--apply` (for example, `load_codex_from_yaml.py`).

 ## Key environment